 India and Pakistan got partitioned during the midnight of 14-15 August 1947.
 Pakistan was formed before 12 and India was formed after 12.
-That is why, Pakistan celebrate their Independence Day one day earlier than India.
+That is why Pakistan celebrates its Independence Day one day ahead of India.

 - Do you know after the partition, Pakistan used Indian currency with “Pakistan” stamped on it for the first few months till there was enough circulation of Pakistani notes.
 Check the image of the Pakistan’s currency note of that time and read other interesting facts.